vladak/weather/README.md

 [global]
 # Name of the sensor from the 'temp_sensors' section that measures outside temperature.
 outside_temp_name = "terasa"
+# altitude (in meters) for computing atmospheric pressure at sea level
+altitude = 245
 # Overrids the --loglevel command line option
 # loglevel = debug
 ```